-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The following are the details of receivable/payable in respect of Struck off Companies:-
+- The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The following are the details of receivable/payable in respect of Struck off Companies:-

-Name of the Electricity Consumers Nature of transactions with struck off company Balance Outstanding as on 31 Mar 2021 Relationship with Struck off Company Fort Oasis Maintenance Pvt.
+Name of the Electricity Consumers Nature of transactions with struck off company Balance Outstanding as on 31 Mar 2022 Balance Outstanding as on 31 Mar 2021 Fort Oasis Maintenance Pvt.
 Ltd. Sale of electricity 0.00 0.00 None Security Deposit 0.00 0.00 Vishwa Marketing Services Pvt.
 Ltd. Sale of electricity 0.00 0.00 None Security Deposit 0.00 0.00 Audio Visual Arts Pvt.
 Ltd. Sale of electricity 0.00 0.00 None Security Deposit 0.00 0.00 Sunrise Tower Maintenance & Services Pvt.
 Ltd. Sale of electricity 0.00 0.00 None Security Deposit 0.00 0.00

-Amount is lesser than the rounding off norms followed by the Company
+\ Amount is lesser than the rounding off norms followed by the Company